zeropaper/web/src/pages/blog/run-oauth2-server-open-source-api-security.md

 teaser:
   In this guide, you will set up a hardened, fully functional OAuth2 Server and OpenID Connect provider using open source only.
 It will take you about ~10 minutes.
-We will use ORY Hydra (open source), a security-first OAuth2 and OpenID Connect server written in Golang.
+We will use Ory Hydra (open source), a security-first OAuth2 and OpenID Connect server written in Golang.
 ---